htsan007/5611-Final-Project/README.md

 <a href= "/docs/assets/CSCI5611_FINAL_PROJ_fire.pde" download>Download Fire Code</a>

 Both the smoke and fire simulations were written by me.
 The main algorithms and functionality was taken from Jos Stam's paper <a href="http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf"> Real-Time Fluid Dynamics for Games </a> .
 Additional functionality for the fire simulation was taken from Professor Guy's <a href= "/docs/assets/ProfessorFire5611.txt"> code example</a> .
+I also referenced  <a href="https://processing.org/reference/"> Processing documentation </a> to explore built-in functions and their functionalities.

+See the full project repository <a href="https://github.com/htsan007/5611-Final-Project/tree/main "> ***here*** </a>